 Launched in 2012, the 9-day Mardi Himal Trek is a relatively new yet increasingly popular route into the stunning Annapurna Sanctuary.
 While less known than the Annapurna Circuit or Annapurna Base Camp treks, it offers equally breathtaking views of Mardi Himal (5,587m), Annapurna I (8,091m), Annapurna South (7,219m), Machhapuchhre (6,997m), and Gangapurna Himal (7,454m), making it a rewarding and cost-effective trekking option.

-Inspired by the Mardi Himal Trek, Green Valley Nepal Treks has also introduced a new itinerary: the Annapurna North Base Camp Trek, perfect for those seeking to explore fresh and challenging terrain in the Annapurna region.
+Inspired by the Mardi Himal Trek, Green Lotus Trekking has also introduced a new itinerary: the Annapurna North Base Camp Trek, perfect for those seeking to explore fresh and challenging terrain in the Annapurna region.

 Scenic Trails Through Rhododendron Forests and Alpine Landscapes